shyampurk/kitchen-tracker/BuildAndInstall.md

 	- If COM Port is not deducted, upgrade the drivers using following link [FTDI Driver Link](http://www.ftdichip.com/Drivers/D2XX.htm).

-Step 3 : Coonect to HM-10 BLE module and set it up for firmware update as follows
+Step 3 : Connect to HM-10 BLE module and set it up for firmware update as follows

 		- Launch the HMComAssistant.exe form the downloaded folder on your PC
 		- Select the COM Port on the HMComAssistant